 Here we are storing the result of the formula into tf variable and as per formula tc, which is the temperature in celsius into 9/5 or you can use 1.8 and add 32 in it.
 In the next line, we have written a print statement with a message and the result of the conversion.
 If you run this program, it prompts you to enter degree Celsius; let’s enter 36.
 You will get an output of 96.8 with the proper message.

-Method 2: Program to Convert Fahrenheit to Celsius in Python
+Python Program to Convert Fahrenheit to Celsius

 Fahrenheit to Celsius Formula